sdilney/IBM-Data-Science-Capstone-wk5/Capstone Week 4.md

 Introduction:
 The Toronto Foursquare data set provides community preference data related to venues.
-One of the main questions asked for data science in geographic data is where to deploy resources to make the most profit or return on capital employed (ROI).
+One of the main questions asked for data science in geographic data is where to deploy resources to make the most profit or return on investment (ROI).
 By conducting this study, a data scientist is exploring the main methodologies that can be used for any business application to try and determine the best location for business opportunties.

 In this project I will attempt to find out where a coffee company, such as Starbucks, would want to explore new business opportunites in the city of Toronto based upon customer